open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 ## What you see is what you get

 The schema semantics should follow a "what you see is what you get" (or WYSIWYG) philosophy.
-Another way to frame this is that implementations should minimize the amount of magic which occurs as a result of an optional property not being set.
+Another way to frame this is that implementations should minimize the amount of magic which occurs as a result of the absence of an optional property.

 For example, in the following snippet `.meter_provider` is not set and the semantics indicate that a noop meter provider should be used, rather than some default meter provider definitions with a periodic metric reader and OTLP exporter.
 WYSIWYG: there is no `.meter_provider` and you get the closest equivalent to an empty / null / unset meter provider.